amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/login.png">
 </details>

 On successful Sign In, the user is greeted with feedback through a message which confirms sign in.
 The 'open padlock' Log In icon now changes to a 'closed padlock' Log Out icon that the user can click to begin the Log Out process.
+A 'Forgot Password' page is also re-designed from the AllAuth templates but it's full functionality is not yet activated for this version.

 ![incorrect username/email warning](documentation/final_views/incorrect_sign_in.png)
 *User is given feedback if they submit incorrect details where one item is correct and the other is incorrect*